 16.1 Supplements shall be paid according to the supplement schedule approved by the School Board of Bay County.
-Only certified instructional personnel may be paid a supplement.
-Each Middle School will be allowed an Athletic Director plus eleven (11) coaching positions.
+Only certified instructional personnel or FLDOE certified athletic coaches may be paid a supplement.
+Each Middle

+School will be allowed an Athletic Director plus thirteen (13) coaching positions.
 The following coaching positions for each sport area are presented as a suggested list.
-Each school may assign coaches to individual sport areas as needed, with the maximum total number being eleven (11) coaches and one (1) Athletic Director.
+Each school may assign coaches to individual sport areas as needed, with the maximum total number being thirteen (13) coaches and one (1) Athletic Director.